England’s Eight Species of Crows (the brainy birds!)

 How to Help Orphaned or Injured Crows

-If the bird is injured, the parents don’t return or the bird has few/no feathers (or is too young to stay in the tree), call your local wildlife rescue.
+• Observe lone baby crows or ravens up to an hour, as parents are likely still nearby and feeding chicks.
+If not, place in a high tree, and observe.
+If the bird is injured or parents don’t return (or if the bird has few/no feathers so is too young to stay in a tree), call local wildlife rescue.

 Learn About Super-Brainy Birds!